Jobhdez/jobhdez.github.io/expository-writing.md

 permalink: /expository-writing/
 ---

 These are lecture notes I have written in LaTeX as a way to learn the material better.
+These notes are horrible though but writing these helped me understand the material better :-)

 - [Real Analysis](https://jobhdez.github.io/analysis.pdf).
 Lecture notes for Abbott's "Understanding Analysis".